-On December 5, 2023, the Company amended their convertible note to be convertible at \$1 per share and extended the maturity date to be the earlier of (i) December 31, 2026 or (ii) consummation of a qualified offering.
+On December 5, 2023, the Company amended their convertible note to be convertible at \$2.60 per share (the "Conversion Price") and extended the maturity date to be the earlier of (i) December 31, 2026 or (ii) consummation of a Qualified Offering.
+As amended, the 2021 Convertible Note will automatically convert at the Conversion Price simultaneously with the consummation of a Qualified Offering.

 The repurchase and cancellation of the old note was accounted for as a debt extinguishment that did not result in any gain/loss on extinguishment due to related party treatment.
-The conversion option was valued utilizing the Black-Scholes model, with the following inputs: volatility of 92.22%, current stock price of \$1.96, expected dividend yield of 0%, and a risk-free rate of return of 4.33%.
-The resulting value of the convertible option of

-\$240,079, based on the allocation of fair value to cash proceeds, was applied towards additional paid-in capital and added as a discount on the convertible note.
+The conversion option was valued utilizing the Black-Scholes model, with the following inputs: volatility of 92.22%, estimated fair value of Company's stock of \$1.96, expected dividend yield of 0%, and a risk-free rate of return of 4.33%.
+The resulting value of the convertible option of \$240,079, based on the allocation of fair value to cash proceeds, was applied towards additional paid-in capital and added as a discount on the convertible note.
 The note will be accreted over the remaining period through maturity at the calculated effective interest rate of approximately 40.6%.

-As of December 31, 2023 and 2022, there was accrued interest in connection to the 2021 Convertible Note of \$46,740 and \$26,740, respectively.
-Interest expense was \$20,000 for both of the years ended December 31, 2023 and 2022 and is included within accounts payable and accrued expenses on the accompanying balance sheet.
-Accretion on the note for the years ended December 31, 2023 and 2022 was \$3,072 and \$0, respectively, which is included within interest expense on the income statements.
+As of September 30, 2024 and December 31, 2023, there was accrued interest in connection with the 2021 Convertible Note of \$61,261 and \$46,740, respectively, and is included within accounts payable and accrued expenses on the accompanying unaudited condensed balance sheets.
+Interest expenses were \$14,521 and \$15,000 for the nine months ended September 30, 2024 and 2023.
+Accretion on the 2021 Convertible Note debt discount was \$33,359 for the nine months ended September 30, 2024, respectively, which is included within interest expense on the unaudited condensed statement of operations.
+There was no accretion on the 2021 Convertible Note debt discount for the nine months ended September 30, 2023.